 To put the above into slightly clearer terms, consider two cyclists racing at some distance.
 Neither wins the event.
 The goal oriented athlete would tend to simply consider himself a failure for not having won (or even placed).
 The process oriented athlete, who certainly wouldn’t be happy with not winning, would look at what happened, say he did well on the flats but couldn’t keep up in the hills.
 Hills would be identified as a weakness and training would be adjusted so that, at the next race, he could keep up.
 That’s the process.

 Or consider two powerlifters going for a PR 405 bench press.
 Both miss.
-The goal oriented athlete would start in about how he was weak, didn’t train correctly (or hard enough), how he was loser, etc. The process or mastery oriented athlete would figure out why he missed (insufficient lockout strength) and fix it on the next go around.
+The goal oriented athlete would start in about how he was weak, didn’t train correctly (or hard enough), how he was loser, etc. The process or mastery oriented athlete would figure out why he missed (i.e. insufficient lockout strength) and fix it prior to the next meet.

 I’m sure you can think of other concrete examples, perhaps in your own training or competition history.
 Or you know someone who falls into one or the other categories.